Users Created Event

 return "users:" + id + ":profile"

-}Step 4: Add An Event Publisher Boundary
+}Step 4: Add an Event Publisher Boundary

 Create internal/users/events.go.